mphaxise/drive_file_viewer/README.md

 - View files and folders from Google Drive
 - Authentication via Google OAuth2
-- Export file listings to CSV
+- Export file listings to CSV with optional summaries and notes
 - Generate comprehensive file summaries for all file types using AI
 - Recursive summarization for long documents
 - Metadata-based summaries for non-text files
 - Responsive UI with modern design
+- Notes column in CSV exports for user annotations
+- High-performance summary caching system for instant CSV exports

 ## Requirements